nevermined-io/app_docs/docs/tutorials/02-metamask-networks.md

 - Gnosis
 - Arbitrum

-Depending on your the network you prefer to use, you need to add the following network data to your MetaMask extension.
+Depending on the network you prefer to use, you need to add some network data to your MetaMask wallet.

-For testing, we have also deployed the application on the following testnets.
-Using these networks has the benefit you can try the application while using 'test tokens' (without any value) to pay for transaction fees.
+For testing purposes, we have also deployed the application on the following testnets.
 - Mumbai (for Polygon)
 - Chiado (for Gnosis)
 - Goerli (for Arbitrum)
+Using these networks has the benefit you can try the application while using 'test tokens' (without any value) to pay for transaction fees.

 ## Get Ready
-Before you add any of these networks, make sure you are logged in to your MetaMask Go to the extension menu in your browser, click on the Metamask icon and login to your MetaMask wallet.
+Before you add any of these networks, make sure you are logged in to your MetaMask.
+Go to the extension menu in your browser, click on the Metamask icon and login with your password.

 ## Step 1: Go to 'Add Network'